 - Cauliflower florets cut in pieces – steam about 1 minute

 I keep the stem and leaves of broccoli and cauliflower separate to make soup.
 More about that in a future post.

 By e.g. cutting potatoes in very small chunks and the carrots in big chunks, I can put them in the pressure cooker together, steam them for 2 minutes and both are exactly right.

 What to Eat with Steamed Vegetables?

 Sometimes a salad, e.g. tuna salad, sometimes humus or other legumes such as lentils.

 Enjoy your meal!

-Any suggestions or would you like to share your experiences with the pressure cooker?
+Any suggestions on the best way for steaming vegetables in the pressure cooker?
 Let us know in the comment section below!